 Shortly after accepting Christ into my heart, it was very clear that my mission was completed and I had to return to Scotland, to my wife and children.
 With literally no money, I hitched to Brisbane airport and tried to get myself deported, hoping to get a free trip home.
 This was not a wise or successful idea, and I became stranded in the departures lounge for many hours with no options.
 It was here that I was again blessed with divine company, in the form of an elderly Jesus-loving Christian man who was in a very similar situation as me – stranded and at the mercy of the authorities.
 We spoke deeply and at length; he was a beautiful man, and he was my last contact on Australian soil before my incredibly caring mother miraculously agreed to pay the airfare to help me get home.

 48 hours later I arrived back in the Findhorn community, delighted to see my wife and children once again, as a man who was now touched in a very deep way by Christ, with a tangible and profound added dimension to my being.
 I now knew that Christ was with me, in my heart.
 I knew that this was the vital missing piece of my inner spiritual jigsaw puzzle after the many years of spiritual progress and evolution.
-Shortly after returning to the UK, we were called as a family to move to Portugal, which is where we have resided for nearly 6 years now, living as simply as possible, close to nature, in joy and gratitude.
+That was 7 years ago.

 “We are but children, innocently longing to find our way back

 to the world of joy, freedom and happiness we once knew..”